mozilla/glam/docs/adr/0004-instrumentation.md

 ### Ad hoc probe building

-The solution proposed for this is the Asynchronous Request-Reply Pattern (link in the Links section), in which the worker is an external cloud component (tbd)
+The only solution proposed for this is the Asynchronous Request-Reply Pattern (link in the Links section), in which the worker is an external cloud component (tbd) that:
-that:

 - Accesses BigQuery tables for building the needed probes
 - Saves the built probes to the appropriate tables in Postgres